Zucchini Meatballs Recipe

 Zucchini meatballs are cooking in a cast iron skillet and in tomato sauce.

-• Cheese Swap: If you can’t find ricotta or prefer a different cheese, you can substitute with cottage cheese.
-It has a similar texture and will still lend a nice creaminess to the meatballs.
+• Substitute the cheese.
+If you can’t find ricotta, cottage cheese is an easy swap.
+Cottage cheese is readily available in most stores and has a similar texture, and it will still lend a nice creaminess to the meatballs.

 Serving Suggestions

-While these cheesy zucchini meatballs are delicious with pasta, they’re also great with my recipe for spaghetti squash for a low-carb option, or you could serve them with a side of polenta, risotto, steamed vegetables, or a fresh green salad.
+Serve these cheesy zucchini meatballs with pasta and your favorite sauce for a quick, tasty weeknight meal.
+They’re also great with spaghetti squash for a low-carb option, or you could serve them with a side of polenta, risotto, steamed vegetables, or a fresh green salad.
+So many options!

 Pin this now to find it later